Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Information that you will need for your reports and the first in-class group assignment (see the bottom of this page for that assignment)
+Information that you may need for your reports and your library assignment (see the bottom of this page for that assignment)

 To access Industry Overviews, Market Updates, Multilateral Development Bank Reports, Best Markets, and Industry/Regional Reports from the Country Commercial Guide site, you'll need to register with Export.gov.
 This registration is free!

-3) Use the Passport database for two types of info.
+3) Use the Passport database (see the Passport Tab above or the Passport link below) for two types of info.

 A) Find out how many people in your country that are the specific ages for your target market.

 B) Find a Passport consumer lifestyle report/article for your country.

 Passport This link opens in a new window